Spring ahead with a few old and new favourite sounds, from Hal Blaine’s drummer beats to Mark Knopfler’s latest album. A playlist.

 A few words about the songs and musicians featured today.

-As you might have noticed, our latest playlist pays homage to drummer Hal Blaine, who passed away last week at age 90.
+As you might have noticed, our latest playlist pays homage to drummer Hal Blaine, who passed away last week at age of 90.
 One of the most prolific drummers in rock ‘n’ roll history, Hal Blaine put his beat of many great songs, like The Ronettes’ “Be My Baby”, which features one of the most indelible drum introductions in rock ‘n’ roll (and which is why I included it again here after our previous playlist, Best Rock Moments in Film), Sinatra’s “Strangers in the Night”, The Byrds’ “Mr. Tambourine Man” and many, many more, having collaborated with Dean Martin, Simon & Garfunkel, Nancy Sinatra, The Carpenters, among others.
 “His versatility – an almost uncanny ability to instantly adapt to nearly any style – is, in the end, what made him so peerless.
 He always knew what a song needed, and he always knew how to play it,” wrote The New Yorker.
 I also recommend you listen to this Terry Gross Fresh Air episode interviewing the musician back in 2001.

 If you, like my husband and I, are huge fans of Dire Straits and Mark Knopfler, note that his 2019 tour, celebrating the release of his ninth studio solo album, “Down the Road Wherever”, will kick off on April 25th.
 He will tour Europe and North America and you can find all the information here.